 The Tennessee Department of Economic and Community Development has responsibility for the Community Development Block Grant (CDBG) Small Cities program.
-This year the department expects to receive \$26,660,860 million in CDBG Small Cities funds from HUD and anticipates receiving approximately \$1,000,000 in program income, for a total of \$27,660,860 million that may be available through a competitive application process.
+This year the department expects to receive \$29,093,372 million in CDBG Small Cities funds from HUD and anticipates receiving approximately \$1,000,000 in program income, for a total of \$30,093,372 million that may be available through a competitive application process.

-The Tennessee Housing Development Agency has responsibility for the HOME Investment Partnerships Program, the Emergency Shelter Grant (ESG) Program and the Neighborhood Stabilization Program (NSP).
-This year the agency expects to receive \$17,502,657 million in HOME funds, as well as \$1,520,188 million in ESG funds from HUD.
-The agency also expects \$49,360,421 in NSP funds from HUD.
+The Tennessee Housing Development Agency has responsibility for the HOME Investment Partnerships Program and the Emergency Shelter Grant (ESG) Program.
+This year the agency expects to receive \$17,461,612 million in HOME funds and anticipates receiving approximately \$86,000 in program income, for a total of \$17,547,612.
+In addition, THDA expects to receive \$1,525,753 in ESG funds from HUD.

-The Tennessee Department of Health (TDOH) manages the Housing Opportunities for Persons with AIDS (HOPWA) Program and expects HUD funds in the amount of \$830,568.
+The Tennessee Department of Health (TDOH) manages the Housing Opportunities for Persons with AIDS (HOPWA) Program and expects HUD funds in the amount of \$911,377.

 This fiscal year we will continue our HUD Outcome Measures initiative.
 We believe that the objectives of our Consolidated Plan fit precisely into the new Outcome System.
-The specific objectives of the State Consolidated Plan 2005-2010 are: 1. increase the amount of affordable housing and preserve the affordable housing stock; 2. provide for the viability of communities through insuring infrastructure, community livability, health and safety, and economic development; 3. provide for the housing and supportive services needs of homeless individuals and other special needs populations; and 4. affirmatively further fair housing.
+The specific objectives of the State Consolidated Plan 2010-2015 are: 1. increase the amount of affordable housing and preserve the affordable housing stock; 2. provide for the viability of communities through insuring infrastructure, community livability, health and safety, and economic development; 3. provide for the housing and supportive services needs of homeless individuals and other special needs populations; and 4. affirmatively further fair housing.

-Each of the above named programs, CDBG, HOME, ESG, NSP, and HOPWA, addresses one or more of the objectives of the Consolidated Plan.
+Each of the above named programs, CDBG, HOME, ESG, and HOPWA, addresses one or more of the objectives of the Consolidated Plan.